arXiv/arxiv-submission-core/_sources/architecture.rst.txt

 The submission & moderation subsystem is comprised of the following parts:

-1. The :ref:`sumission-core-database`, which houses a detailed record of submission data events and projections.
+1. The :ref:`submission-database`, which houses a detailed record of submission data events and projections.
 2. A collection of submission, moderation, and administrative :ref:`interface-services`.
 These include form-based user interfaces and RESTful APIs for external users/clients.
 Those interfaces interact with the core database via a shared library, which guarantees consistent mutations of submission data and application of business logic/rules.
-These services also use that shared library to dispatch asynchronous tasks, e.g. QA/QC processes that take too long to execute in the context of an HTTP request.
 3. A collection of :ref:`utility-services`, including services for compiling submissions to PDF, sanitizing uploads, and automated classification.
-4. A :ref:`submission-worker` application, which carries out the tasks dispatched by submission and moderation interfaces, and also executes periodic tasks and checks on submissions.
+4. The :ref:`submission-agent`, which monitors submission events and runs backend processes (such as QA checks) based on a set of configurable rules.
 5. A :ref:`web-hook-service` that disseminates submission-related events to authorized clients via HTTP requests.